JagdCake/movie-form/README.md

 display movies on https://movies.jagdcake.com).

 - meant solely for local use
+- displays a list of all movies
+- displays link to an add form
+- displays links to an update form for each movie
 - uses [Formik](https://jaredpalmer.com/formik/) to build the form
-    - currently displays only an add form
 - uses [PostGraphile](https://www.graphile.org/postgraphile/) to create
   a GraphQL API server pointing at a PostgreSQL database
 - uses [Apollo Client](https://www.apollographql.com/docs/react/) to